ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-beagle-server-driven-component.md

 ## What is a loadView?

-The `loadView` method is responsible for loading a beagle content into a native view.
+The `loadView` method is responsible for loading a Beagle content into a native view.

 The **loadView** structure is: